-The church was built of glacial erratic stones, used in the lower parts of the walls and pedestal as well as bricks in upper parts.
-The temple is single-nave, orientated, covered with a gable roof, has a three-side ended chancel and the walls are supported by stepped buttresses.
+The church was built of erratic stones used in the lower parts of the walls and in the foundation, as well as of bricks.
+The temple is an aisleless, orientated, covered with a gable roof, with a chancel not separated externally from the nave, with a polygonal end in the east and a four-sided tower on the west side.
 Its length is 29 meters, along with 8 meters of the tower.
-The latter has three floors, marked with a frieze and decorated with blendes.
-On the south side, a transept – chapel was placed to the nave with dimensions of 6.5 x 7 meters.
-Inside the church there are rib vaults in the nave and stellar vault in the chapel.
-The interior furnishings include a gothic font serving as a droplet and two bells from the 16th century.
+The latter has three storeys, is marked with a frieze and decorated with blendes.
+From the south, a transept – a chapel measuring 6.5 x 7 meters was attached to the nave.
+The nave’s external façades are supported by stepped buttresses.
+Its interior is covered with cross-rib vaults, and the chapel has stellar vault.
+The interior equipment includes, among others a Gothic baptismal font serving as a stoup and two bells from the 16th century.

 Kubicki D., Gotyckie świątynie powiatów koszalińskiego i kołobrzeskiego, Pelplin 2001.